GoogleChrome/web.dev/src/site/content/en/lighthouse-accessibility/aria-required-parent/index.md

 ## How this audit impacts overall Lighthouse score

-Lighthouse will flag this as a low severity issue.
+Lighthouse flags this as a low severity issue.
 It is important to fix, and probably indicates a mistaken assumption in your code.
 In the example above, the element would be announced as plain text content and its `listitem` role would be discarded.